pitriche/KFS2/readme.md

-# KFS1
+# KFS2

-KFS1 is a simple operating system kernel written in C and assembly for the x86 architecture.
+KFS2 is a simple operating system kernel written in C and assembly for the x86 architecture.
 This project demonstrates basic kernel development, including setting up a multiboot-compliant kernel, initializing a terminal, and displaying text on the screen.
+This part's goal is setting up a Global Descriptor Table and load it into the kernel.

 ## Prerequisites

-To build and run KFS1, you need the following tools installed:
+To build and run KFS2, you need the following tools installed:

 - Docker
 - QEMU

-## Building KFS1
+## Building KFS2

 1. To build the container, run:
 ```sh